News & Events

 Posted: May 21, 2018

 The Personal Financial Planning Department is proud to announce three outstanding seniors for the Spring 2018 graduating class selected by its faculty.
-These outstanding seniors--Erin Bowman, Rachel Heggs, and Chloe Kinnison--are remarkable women who will be incredible assets to their future employers and to the financial planning industry.
+These outstanding seniors--Chloe Kinnison, Rachel Heggs, and Erin Bowman--are remarkable women who will be incredible assets to their future employers and to the financial planning industry.
 Bowman will begin in June working as a Financial Advisor with Ameriprise Financial, Inc., St. Louis.
 Kinnison is currently studying for the Series 7 and 66 exams and will soon begin her role as a Financial Advisor for Renaissance Financial in her hometown of Omaha, Nebraska.
 Heggs will be working as a Sales and Distribution Intern this summer with American Century Investments in Kansas City and hopes to continue full time employment with the following completion of the internship.
 She states, "I am excited to work for such an amazing company that shares my value of philanthropy."

 Mizzou Financial Planning Association Elects New Officers